top of page

 Research

 The cGAS–STING signaling pathway has emerged as a key mediator of inflammation.
 However, the roles of chloride homeostasis on this pathway are unclear.
 We uncovered a correlation between chloride homeostasis and cGAS-STING signaling.
-We found that dysregulation of chloride homeostasis attenuates cGAS-STING signaling in a lysosome-independent manner.
+We found that dysregulation of chloride homeostasis attenuates cGAS-STING signaling.
 It reveals that chloride homeostasis majorly affects cGAS-STING pathway and suggest a provocative strategy to dampen STING-mediated inflammation via targeting chloride channels.

 Acknowledgement: